Pritzker School of Medicine

-The University of Chicago Pritzker School of Medicine is the M.D.-granting unit within the Biological Sciences Division of the University of Chicago.
+The University of Chicago Pritzker School of Medicine is the Doctor of Medicine degree-granting unit within the Biological Sciences Division of the University of Chicago.
 It is located on the university's main campus in the Hyde Park neighborhood of Chicago and matriculated its first class in 1927.
 It offers a full-time Doctor of Medicine degree program, joint degree programs, graduate medical education, and continuing medical education.
 Its primary teaching hospital is the University of Chicago Medical Center.

 History

 Interest in opening a medical school at the University of Chicago began in 1898 when the university maintained association with Rush Medical College while the university endeavored to establish funds for the construction of a medical school.
 The association with Rush Medical College continued until 1942.
 In 1916, the university's board of trustees set aside $5.3 million for its development, but World War I delayed its construction until 1921.
 With construction complete in 1927, the school matriculated its first class of medical students.
 Following a US$16 million gift from the Pritzker family of Chicago (founders of the Hyatt hotel group) to the University of Chicago, the University of Chicago School of Medicine was renamed in their honor in 1968.

 Pritzker was the first medical school to hold the now international tradition of the white coat ceremony in 1989, which celebrates the students' transition and commitment to a lifelong career as a physician.

+Since its inception, the University of Chicago Pritzker School of Medicine and its affiliated faculty have been associated with numerous landmark discoveries in biomedical science, including 13 Nobel Prize laureates in Physiology or Medicine.
+In the 1960s, researchers at the University of Chicago were among the first to characterize proinsulin, the precursor molecule to insulin, providing key insights into hormone biosynthesis and diabetes.
+In the 1970s, Eugene Goldwasser, a biochemist at the university, identified erythropoietin, the hormone responsible for regulating red blood cell production.
+After sharing the small quantities he had isolated with researchers at Amgen, the hormone was later mass-produced using recombinant DNA technology and became a widely used treatment for anemia.
+The institution has also made foundational contributions to cancer biology and treatment, including the demonstration by Charles Huggins that prostate cancer is hormonally driven, work that earned the Nobel Prize, and the identification by Janet Rowley of chromosomal translocations in leukemia, establishing the genetic basis of cancer and paving the way for targeted therapies.
+In addition, modern sleep science traces important roots to the university through the work of Nathaniel Kleitman, who, along with his student Eugene Aserinsky, first identified rapid eye movement (REM) sleep in 1953 using electroencephalography.
+Peter Huttenlocher, who joined the faculty in 1974, was the first to systematically describe how synaptic connections in the developing brain are overproduced in early childhood and then selectively “pruned,” fundamentally shaping modern understanding of neuroplasticity.